School of Mathematical and Computer Sciences

 Check out :-Here

-You to have setup on your remote machine either the HW VPN or sshgw, to be able to use the rdesk software we have provided.
+Setup on your remote machine either the HW VPN (staff) or sshgw (student), to be able to remote authenticate into the MACS servers.

 HW VPN